programmerstandard/Technical-Tools/ACode/openFolder.md

 11. Tap "OK".
 12. Tap the folder name, to pick the folder to open.
 13. Tao "Check" button in the below corner.

+## Warning!!

+Be careful for a folder that consist of many files.
+Remove the other unused folder or non related folder from your active project.